MetroModelingServices/metro_mce/README.md

   - moves_2010_summer_running_rates.csv - MOVES emissions rate table

 ## Running the benefits calculator
 To run the benefits calculator, first activate the Anaconda environment you created for this project.
-It may be named ```bca4abmtest``` based on the install instructions, but it can be named something else as well.
+It may be named ```bca4abmtest``` based on the bca4abm install instructions, but it can be named something more relevant such as ```mce``` if desired.
   ```
   activate mce
   ```